First transcontinental railroad: Central Pacific route

 The Central Pacific laid 690 mi of track, starting in Sacramento, California, in 1863 and continuing over the rugged 7000 ft Sierra Nevada mountains at Donner Pass into the new state of Nevada.
 The elevation change from Sacramento (elev.
 40 ft) to Donner Summit (elev.
 7000 ft) had to be accomplished in about 90 mi with an average elevation change of 76 feet per mile (14 meters per km), and there were only a few places in the Sierra where this type of "ramp" existed.
 The discovery and detailed map survey with profiles and elevations of this route over the Sierra Nevada is credited to Theodore Judah, chief engineer of the Central Pacific Railroad until his death in 1863.
-This route is up a ridge between the North fork of the American River on the south and Bear River (Feather River) and South Yuba River on the north.
+This route is up a ridge between the North fork of the American River on the south and Bear and South Yuba Rivers on the north.
 As the railroad climbed out of Sacramento up to Donner Summit, there was only one 3 mi section near "Cape Horn CPRR" where the railroad grade slightly exceeded two percent.

 In June 1864, the Central Pacific railroad entrepreneurs opened Dutch Flat and Donner Lake Wagon Road (DFDLWR).
 Costing about $300,000 and a years worth of work, this toll road wagon route was opened over much of the route the Central Pacific railroad (CPRR) would use over Donner Summit to carry freight and passengers needed by the CPRR and to carry other cargo over their toll road to and from the ever-advancing railhead and over the Sierra to the gold and silver mining towns of Nevada.
 As the railroad advanced, their freight rates with the combined rail and wagon shipments would become much more competitive.
 The volume of the toll road freight traffic to Nevada was estimated to be about $13,000,000 a year as the Comstock Lode boomed, and getting even part of this freight traffic would help pay for the railroad construction.
 When the railroad reached Reno, it had the majority of all Nevada freight shipments, and the price of goods in Nevada dropped significantly as the freight charges to Nevada dropped significantly.
 The rail route over the Sierras followed the general route of the Truckee branch of the California Trail, going east over Donner Pass and down the rugged Truckee River valley.